-In today’s ever more interconnected and online world, it is sometimes the smallest of margins that provides a business with the competitive edge it needs to succeed.
+In today’s connected economy, it is sometimes the smallest of margins that provides a business with the competitive edge it needs to succeed.
 One factor that many companies fail to account for is the benefits available to them through the creation of customized software.

 To put it into context, consider the problem facing James E. Fulton & Sons – one of Southwest Michigan’s most trusted construction and excavation companies.
 They had a problem of misaligned processes for updating and automating workflow and administrative procedures.

-At James E. Fulton & Sons, staff had to organize, reconcile and file thousands of papers per week.
+At Fulton, staff had to organize, reconcile and file thousands of papers per week.
 Reports included multiple different timesheets as well manual generation of client reports.
-The impact to the business was significant not only regarding effort and resources but perhaps more importantly time.
+The impact to the business was significant not only regarding effort and resources but perhaps more importantly– time.

-The solution that SPARK Business Works created for James E. Fulton & Sons came in the form of a custom web-enabled application that automated all back-end processes.
+The solution created for Fulton came in the form of a custom web application that automated all back-end processes.
 The application cut down the time taken to reconcile papers from days to just a few hours per week.

-An employee mobile application was also part of the package that was built and this was a welcome addition for the team.
 Employees were excited to have a mobile app that they could use to manage individual tasks and reduce the time taken on repetitive processes.
-The combination of automated back-end processes and highly motivated employees worked in favor of James E. Fulton & Sons which started witnessing positive changes to their business bottom-line.
+The combination of automated back-end processes and highly motivated employees worked in favor of Fulton's leadership, who saw positive changes to their culture and the bottom-line.

 To Buy or Build?

-Many companies find themselves in the same predicament as James E. Fulton & Sons where problematic or time-consuming processes force the company to look for a solution.
+Many companies find themselves in the same predicament as Fulton, where problematic or time-consuming processes force the company to look for a solution.

 Companies are then caught making a decision – fix the short-term needs or invest in a long-term solution.
-Startup companies are the most affected by this predicament since short-term results, and long-term growth are often intertwined.
-At this point, companies have to decide whether to build (get a custom software) or buy a packaged (off-the-shelf) software.
+At this point, companies have to decide whether to build (get a custom solution) or buy a packaged (off-the-shelf) software.
 The latter is often useful for precise short-term fixes, but it doesn’t often have the desired longer-term impact.

 Choosing to Buy Packaged Enterprise Software